Skip to main content

 Spousal impoverishment in California: protecting the spouse who stays home.

 Federal Medicaid law protects the community spouse (the one who stays home) when the other spouse enters a Medi-Cal-funded nursing facility.
 California implements two protections: the Community Spouse Resource Allowance (CSRA) and the Minimum Monthly Maintenance Needs Allowance (MMMNA) for income.
-The 2024 California asset-limit elimination removed most of the CSRA calculation in practice, but the income-side protections (MMMNA) and share-of-cost allocation still matter.
+California eliminated the Medi-Cal asset limit in 2024, but the limit was reinstated on January 1, 2026, so the CSRA matters again, and the income-side protections (MMMNA) and share-of-cost allocation also matter.

 The four-line answer